(These are the notes for a talk I gave to the Austin Prime Timers monthly meeting on Jan. 14, 2018. Here is a Spanish translation of the talk)

 What about eating way less, rather than more?
 In animals, from worms, through to mice to monkeys, restricting calories slows down aging.
 A west coast group started up on a calorie restricted diet a few years ago.
 What happened?…They got very cranky and grumpy!

 What about what we eat in our ordinary diet?

 What’s the proper balance of fat, carbohydrate, protein, salt in a normal diet?
 People can feel very passionate about this.
-It turns out the science behind USDA dietary guidelines is contradictory and in disarray. looking at lots of studies suggests that evidence against sodium, salt, and saturated fats is not strong.
+It turns out the science behind USDA dietary guidelines is contradictory and in disarray.
+Looking at lots of studies suggests that evidence against sodium, salt, and saturated fats is not strong.

 Replacing fats with carbohydrates doesn’t reduce the risk of cardiovascular events and mortality.
 Vegetables, grains, unsaturated fats, complex rather than simple carbohydrates, fine, but butter, meat and cheese belong in a healthy diet too.

-A recent book on flip-flops in medical advice and practice, estimates that about 40 percent of what we consider state of the art health care is likely to turn out to unhelpful or actually harmful.
+A recent book on flip-flops in medical advice and practice estimates that about 40 percent of what we consider state of the art health care is likely to turn out to unhelpful or actually harmful.
 Extremely stringent diets prescribed for diabetes turn out to be unnecessary.
 Surgical repair of the meniscus in the knee turns out to be no more effective than physical therapy alone.
 The book lists almost 150 disproved common treatments.

 What about going beyond our normal diet with supplements?
-A lot of us do this, I take pills of five of the more common supplements, based by articles I’ve read here and there saying they are good for brain health.
+A lot of us do this, I take pills of five of the more common supplements, based by articles I’ve read here and there saying they are good for brain or body health.

 What I probably didn’t see, however, were articles describing experiments that failed to show an effect of the supplements.
 Studies with negative results seem kind of boring and are less likely to get published that ones with positive results.
 It is clearly documented that journals show this bias.